Skip to Main Content

 Production Manager Services

+Here is how this works in practice.
 Iceland's extraordinary natural landscapes — glaciers, volcanoes, black sand beaches, and geothermal hot springs — have made it one of the world's most sought-after filming destinations.
-Production managers working in Iceland face unique challenges: a small local crew pool that requires importing most key positions, extreme weather conditions, fragile landscapes with strict environmental protections, and remote locations accessible only by F-roads or helicopter.
-They must coordinate with Film in Iceland, navigate Icelandic Transport Authority drone permits, and manage the seasonal extremes of 24-hour summer daylight and limited winter hours.
+Production managers working in Iceland face unique challenges: a small local crew pool that needs importing most key positions, extreme weather conditions, fragile landscapes with strict site-level protections, and remote locations easy to reach only by F-roads or helicopter.
+They must set up with Film in Iceland, handle Icelandic Transport Authority drone permits, and manage the seasonal extremes of 24-hour summer daylight and tight winter hours.

-Through NeedAFixer, we connect you with production managers experienced in Icelandic film production.
-Our network includes professionals who understand the Iceland Film Production Cost Reimbursement (up to 25%), environmental permitting requirements, and the operational realities of running productions across Iceland's diverse terrain.
-They bring established vendor relationships, crew import logistics expertise, and the administrative know-how to keep your Icelandic production on schedule and on budget.
+Here is the short of it.
+Through NeedAFixer, we connect you with production managers skilled in Icelandic film production.
+Our network has pros who know the Iceland Film Production Cost Reimbursement (up to 25%), site-level permitting needs, and the operational realities of running shoots across Iceland's varied terrain.
+They bring set up vendor relationships, crew import logistics expertise, and the administrative know-how to keep your Icelandic production on schedule and on budget.

 Production Management Expertise